 By: The Iowa Liberty Network

-The first self-imposed funnel deadline came on Friday March 3, 2023.
-This funnel limits what bills will continue to be considered the rest of session, excluding bills coming from Ways and Means or Appropriations committees, Government Oversight bills, or bills sponsored by Majority Leaders.
+The second funnel deadline came on Friday March 31, 2023.
+This funnel further limits what policy bills will continue to be considered the rest of session.
+(Excluding ways and means, appropriations, or government oversight bills, or bills sponsored by both Majority Leaders or placed on the unfinished business calendar by the Majority Leaders)

-(HF630)- A bill that increases the felony charge for those involved with Human Trafficking.
+(HF630)- A bill that increases the felony charge for those involved with Human Trafficking has passed both chambers and is awaiting the Governor’s signature.

 Bills that survived the funnel that infringe on the Right to Life: